Anti-Russian sentiment: 2022 Russian invasion of Ukraine

 There was a sharp uptick in manifestations of anti-Russian sentiment after the beginning of the 2022 Russian invasion of Ukraine; following the start of the invasion, anti-Russian sentiment soared across the Western world.
 Since the invasion commenced, ethnic Russians and Russian-speaking immigrants from post-Soviet states are globally reporting rising instances of open hostility and discrimination towards them.
 This hostility is not just towards Russian people; it has also been seen directed towards businesses as well.

 Several EU countries, such as Finland, Poland, the Czech Republic and the Baltic states, have suspended granting visas to Russian citizens, complicating their emigration from Russia.
 According to the EU directive from 2022, member states should not accept visa applications from Russians in a third country.

+According to a poll by the Central European Institute of Asian Studies in 2022, significant majorities in Belgium, Canada, Czech Republic, Finland, Germany, Latvia, Portugal, Romania, Switzerland, the United Kingdom, and the United States, as well as pluralities in Austria, Israel and Turkey, have negative views of Russian people.

 A "pervasive climate of distrust" towards Russian passport holders in Europe and rejections of bank account applications because of nationality were reported.

-United Kingdom limited how much Russian nationals are allowed to save on bank accounts.
+The United Kingdom limited how much Russian nationals are allowed to save on bank accounts.
 The banking industry considered the restriction to violate UK equality laws, which forbid discrimination by nationality.

 Leonid Gozman called European restrictions discriminatory and said that they harmed dissidents who were forced to leave Russia, leaving them without means to survive.

 Outrage was caused by pro-war demonstrations held in Athens, Berlin, Dublin, Hanover, Frankfurt and Limassol, consisting of "vehicles emblazoned with the pro-war Z symbol and marches attended by hundreds of flag-waving nationalists".
 Experts surveyed by The Times said that the rallies were likely coordinated by the Kremlin via the soft power Rossotrudnichestvo agency, stressing that a "bottom-up element" of support for Russia also exists.

 By 2023, the most negative perception of Russia was in Ukraine (net negative 79%), followed by Portugal with 69%, Japan with 68%, and Poland with 68%, according to the 2023 Democracy Perception Index.

 On 6 February 2025, Czech President Petr Pavel signed a bill that prohibits Russian nationals from obtaining Czech citizenship, even if they have lived in the Czech Republic for a long time, which critics say is discriminatory and contrary to European values.
 Some European countries, such as the Netherlands, have taken the exact opposite step due to the war in Ukraine, allowing Russians living in the Netherlands to obtain Dutch citizenship without having to travel to Russia and renounce their Russian citizenship.